f80dev/metaplex/ARCHITECTURE.md

     pub validated: bool,

-    /// An account for printing authorization tokens that are made with the one time use token
+    /// An account for printing authorization assets that are made with the one time use token
     /// after the auction ends.
 Provided during validation step. pub printing_authorization_token_account: Option<Pubkey>, }